 No matter how safe you think your data is, backup is still crucial.
 It is important to keep in mind what is RAID 1 good at, and not so good at.

 RAID 1, in layman’s terms, is disk mirroring.
 It copies your data and stores it on two or more hard drives.
 A RAID 1 array requires at least two drive.
 It is ideal for mission-critical storage like payroll, accounting systems, and many others.
 It is a simple yet secure setup.

 RAID 1 is ideal for small servers – The data replication on RAID 1 allows data access to important information despite drive failures.

-The main advantage of RAID 1 is that when one drive fails, you are still able to access your data!
-This means you have the opportunity to replace and rebuild the failed drive without losing any important stored data, as long as you become aware of the first drive failure before the second drive fails.
+The main advantage of RAID 1 is that when one drive fail, you are still able to access your data!
+This means you have the opportunity to replace and rebuild the failed drive without losing any important stored data, as long as you become aware of the first drive failure before the second drive fail.